MrLaVisuals/MrLaVisuals/README.md

 ### Hi there I'm L.A. 👋🏾

-I'm a Developer and a creative professional.
+I'm a developer and a creative professional.
 I'm currently the Social Media Producer at Dartmouth College.

 - 🌱 I’m currently learning Artifical Intelligence
 - 💬 Ask me about motion graphics